joachimmmm/simple_shell/README.md

 # Simple Shell

-A custom shell project from Alx SE wrriten in C programming language.
+A custom shell project from Alx SE written in C programming language.

 ## Table of Contents